1903 Florida hurricane: Preparations and impact

-In the Bahamas, the eye of the storm passed over Cat Cay, accompanied by a barometric reading of 28.82 inHg.
-Only 0.84 in of rain attended the passage of the hurricane on the island.
-On New Providence Island, Nassau recorded a pressure of 988.8 mbar and winds of 60 mi/h, shortly before the anemometer blew away.
-Afterward, the winds shifted from east to south and were estimated to be as high as 90 mi/h.
-On the island, the hurricane ruined the fruit crop and caused considerable damage to small structures.
-The storm also caused heavy damage to local shipping.
+In the Bahamas, the eye of the storm passed over Cat Cay, accompanied by a barometric reading of 28.82 inHg, the lowest measured in the archipelago and in the storm itself.
+Only 0.84 in of rain attended the passage of the hurricane on the island, but up to 6 + 3/4 in drenched the capital Nassau, on New Providence Island.
+A weather station there recorded winds of 60 mi/h, shortly before the anemometer blew away, after which peak velocities were estimated to be 90 mi/h.
+Citywide the winds flattened small dwellings, along with telephone and telegraph lines, sheds, barriers, and fruit crops (mainly grapefruit and orange).
+Larger buildings received lesser damage, mainly to exteriors such as roof slates and verandas.
+Flash floods, along with the rains, soaked building interiors, ruining goods and filling streets to depths of several feet.
+The storm also snarled local shipping.